theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-07_instructions.md

 3. Used the Mapping Data Flow task to perform transformation
 4. Performed transformations using a compute resource

 > **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
 Document the Lab number, note the technology, Describe the issue, and what was the resolution.
 Save this document as you will refer back to it in a later module.
+When you're not using the dedicated SQL Pool, please pause.
+If you do use the dedicated SQL pool, resume.

 ## Exercise 1: Setup Azure Data Factory